Why work at VALS?

 OVERVIEW OF THE ROLE:

-• Link with, and oversee the development of, partnerships and referral and support pathways within the region you’re assigned in, to assist VALS clients with access to other legal assistance and services relevant to them.
-This includes oversight of Aboriginal client service officers (CSOs) and administrative support based at each VALS regional hub.
+• Link with, and oversee the development of, partnerships and referral and support pathways within the Shepparton region to assist VALS clients with access to other legal assistance and services relevant to them.
+This includes oversight of Aboriginal client service officers (CSOs) and administrative support based at the VALS Shepparton Office.

 KEY SELECTION CRITERIA: